JamesTiberiusKirk/cv/content/_index.md

 ## Experience

+#### Senior Software Engineer – Atom Web Development
+**Jan 2026**

+- Delivered ScoutNonLeague, a full-stack platform connecting non-league football players with clubs, coaches and scouts in England, built end-to-end in a short timeframe.
+- Designed and implemented the complete backend in Go with Echo, PostgreSQL, templ and HTMX, featuring multi-version CV system, events/opportunities, real-time messaging, Stripe subscriptions and guardian management.
+- Established production-grade architecture with scalability best practices for both codebase complexity and runtime load, clean Repository/Service/Handler layering, comprehensive middleware stack, and Playwright E2E tests.
+- Delivered a complete development strategy and framework, and trained a junior developer to maintain and extend the platform independently.

 #### Senior Software Engineer – Form3
-**Aug 2025 – Present**
+**Aug 2025 – Dec 2025**

 - Develop payment processing software that powers highly available bank-to-bank transactions in Europe and the UK.
 - Design and maintain Go-based microservices running on multi-cloud Kubernetes clusters (AWS, GCP, Azure) in a regulated fintech environment.
 - Work with both high-throughput event-driven pipelines and critical synchronous API flows, ensuring reliable payment processing and comprehensive audit trails.
 - Delivered a feature that captures and exposes auditing and statistical reporting for incoming events and requests using AWS Athena over stored data.
 - Contribute to architecture discussions around scalability, resiliency and observability for new and existing services.
 - Presented a company-wide technical talk on an internal payment resilience proof-of-concept involving a majority of UK banks, demonstrating how a shared resilience network could improve cross-bank reliability.

 #### Full Stack Engineer (Go / Next.js) – Aviva
 **Mar 2023 – Jun 2025**